cal1b4n/cal1b4n/README.md

 ### Hi there 👋
 - My name is Saba Sakvarelidze, I'm from T'bilisi, Georgia
-- I'm a back-end developer
+- I'm a DevOps Engineer with a background in back-end development
-- 🔭 I’m currently working on a startup ( can't say yet :< )
+- 🔭 I’m currently working on a startup
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Kotlin
 - 📫 How to reach me: sakvarelidze(dot)saba(atsign)gmail(dot)com

 ### Tech I use